Is Your Coffee Intake Normal?

 Is 4 cups of coffee a day too much?

-Does coffee stunt your growth?
+Does coffee stunt growth?

 Why do Scandinavians drink so much coffee?